questdb/documentation/reference/sql/overview.md

 ## What's next?

 Now...
 SQL!
 It's query time.

-SQL is fairly intuitive and known to many.

 Whether you want to use the Web Console, PostgreSQL or REST HTTP (or both), query construction is rich.